WHB139426/GCG/README.md

 You can prepare the pretrained weights of InstructBLIP-T5-XL according to [[InstructBLIP](https://github.com/salesforce/LAVIS/tree/main/projects/instructblip)].

 Since we have changed the structure of the code of the model, we recommend you download the pretrained weights of EVA-CLIP, and QFormer directly in [[🤗HF](https://huggingface.co/WHB139426/GCG/tree/main)].
-The pretrained weights should be organize as follows,
+The pretrained weights should be organized as follows,

 ```
 ├── GCG